government forces gearing up to drive Islamic State fighters from Mosul

 Iraq to ensure civilian protection and compliance with the laws of war.

-Popular Mobilization Forces officials have said their forces would be at the
+Popular Mobilization Forces officials have said their forces would be at the forefront of the campaign against ISIS in Mosul, and the Peshmerga also vowed

 to participate.
 Speaking to Human Rights Watch in Baghdad in late